extcode/cart/Documentation/Developer/Events/Index.rst

 You can register your own EventListener for the following
 events:

+.. confval:: \Extcode\Cart\Event\Cart\ShowCartEvent

+   Triggered before the cart is shown.

+   Allows adaptions of the cart itself.
+Furthermore it makes it possible to fill the form fields for the billing address and the shipping address with data from a logged-in frontend user.

 .. confval:: \Extcode\Cart\Event\Cart\UpdateCountryEvent

    This event is triggered when the user changes the country in the order